DIGITAL NOMAD LIFESTYLE: CAN THE HYPE BE JUSTIFIED?

 For some, however, location-independent lifestyle could—on the contrary—decrease their quality of life.

 Some people could be so happy to finally be able to work from home but end up frustrated because working from home gives them too many distractions.
-Children are crying or seeking attention, salesperson is knocking on the door, something spills on the kitchen floor and they just have to clean things up.
+Children are crying or seeking attention, a salesperson is knocking on the door, something spills on the kitchen floor and they just have to clean things up.
 Since working from home doesn’t work, they allocate some time to go out and work from a coffee shop instead, only to realize that they have spent more time and money every day on driving down to the coffee shop, buying coffee, and paying for gas and parking.
 These are the time and expenses they thought they wouldn’t be spending when they are working from home.

 When you’re working from another city or country, you also need to ask yourself whether you have chosen a place that can improve your quality of life and fit your lifestyle.
 If being location-independent only makes you even more stressed, worrisome, and miserable, what is the point?